 - 5.1.1.
 All commercial messages must contain a valid originating number and/or the name or identifier of the message originator. - 5.1.2.
 Any message originator must have a facility to allow the recipient to remove his or herself from the message originator's database, so as not to receive any further messages from that message originator. - 5.1.3.
-Where feasible, customers should be able to unsubscribe from any subscription service using no more than two words, one of which must be 'STOP'. - 5.1.4.
-Any mechanism for allowing a recipient to remove his or herself from a database may not be premium rated. - 5.1.5.
+Where feasible, persons receiving commercial messages should be able to remove themselves from the database of a message originator using no more than two words, one of which must be 'STOP'. - 5.1.4.
+Any mechanism for allowing a recipient to remove him or herself from a database must not cost more than one rand. - 5.1.5.
 Upon request of the recipient, the message originator must, within a reasonable period of time, identify the source from which the recipient's personal information was obtained. - 5.1.6.
 Commercial communications may not be timed to be delivered between 20:00 and 06:00, unless explicitly agreed to by the recipient, or unless delivery during this period forms part of the upfront description of the service.